Just 21 percent of the region's jobs and 8 percent of its population are located within a quarter-mile of rapid transit.

 Development near transit is Chicago's ticket to equitable growth

-MPC encourages growth near public transit to create thriving, balanced and mixed income communities, and to ensure that the benefits of transit-oriented are experienced by people of all income levels.
-Our agenda emphasizes reducing the barriers to equitable development near transit through robust public engagement, education, providing technical assistance and advocating for policy change.
+MPC encourages equitable growth near public transit to create thriving, balanced and mixed income communities, and to ensure that the benefits of transit-oriented are experienced by people of all income levels.
+Our work emphasizes reducing the barriers to equitable development near transit through robust public engagement, education, providing technical assistance, and advocating for policy change.

 MPC’s Equitable Transit-Oriented Development (ETOD) work includes:

 Learn about the principles of equitable transit-oriented development (ETOD), how ETOD can benefit your community, and why an equity framework matters.
 Check out the MPC Summary of City of Chicago’s 2022 Proposed Changes to the TOD Ordinance (updated July 8, 2022) and the MPC testimony in support of the Connected Communities ordinance (updated July 20, 2022).

 As neighborhoods grow, MPC knows that community input is critical.
 That's why MPC helps communities proactively plan for real-world development scenarios through its Corridor Development Initiative (CDI).
 This signature process results in customized recommendations, crafted by the community with help from experts.
 Investors can use these findings to understand local opportunities and values, while residents benefit from having a starting point for discussions with developers.

 As of October 2020, we have facilitated CDIs in Rogers Park (October 2020), Garfield Park (September/October 2018), Woodlawn (January 2018), Uptown (May 2014), Logan Square (September 2014), Aurora, Hyde Park, Logan Square and North Lawndale.